yuqigu/Identify_Q/README.md

 # Identify_Q

-Matlab code for checking identifiability conditions and performing simulation studies for our paper _Sufficient and Necessary Conditions for the Identifiability of the Q-matrix_, Gu and Xu (2018+).
+Matlab code for checking identifiability conditions and performing simulation studies for our paper _Sufficient and Necessary Conditions for the Identifiability of the Q-matrix_, Yuqi Gu and Gongjun Xu (2018+).

 <pre>
 1. checking identifiability conditions: